Clean Coast’s Annual Love Your Coast Photography Competition is Now Closed for 2017 Entries.

 Prize fund of €5,000 up for grabs across 5 Categories.
-Get your entries in by August 18th to be in with a chance of winning.
+Awards ceremony date to be announced.
+See our Judging Panel below.

 Ireland has some of the most spectacular and diverse coastline in the world.
 Now in its 8th year, Clean Coasts’ Love Your Coast Photography Competition is all about capturing the essence of the Irish coast – its extensive beauty and diverse character.
 Clean Coasts works with communities on the ground to help foster pride in our coastline and we look forward to seeing this reflected in your entries.